build-on-aws/content/concepts/what-is-sagemaker/index.md

 additionalAuthors:
   - authorName: Kaizad Wadia
     authorGithubAlias: kaizadwadia
-date: 2023-11-24
+date: 2023-12-13
 ---

 ## Introduction

-Machine learning models can provide powerful insights, but developing them requires scarce data science skills.
+Machine learning (ML) is transforming how business, science, and society operate by enabling computers to learn from data and experiences and emulate human tasks such as pattern recognition, forecasting, and generating content.
+However, the subject itself remains elusive to those without the technical knowledge.
 This leaves many businesses unable to tap the potential of ML.
 Amazon SageMaker makes ML practical by providing a fully managed platform to build, train, and deploy models with ease.
 In this post, we’ll explore how SageMaker eliminates the heavy lifting of ML, making it possible for any team to generate value from data.
 You’ll learn what capabilities SageMaker offers to accelerate development and simplify deployment of ML models.
 With SageMaker, you can finally put machine learning to work for your business.

-## What is Amazon Sagemaker?
+## What is Amazon SageMaker?

 Amazon SageMaker is a cloud-based machine learning service that aims to make building, training, and deploying machine learning models more accessible.
 With SageMaker, developers can upload training data, select a machine learning algorithm, and have models train automatically on managed infrastructure.
 This removes the need for manually setting up servers and clusters.
 Once a model is trained, developers can deploy it with one click to start making real-time predictions.